eddelbuettel/rcppredis/README.md

 ## Dependencies

-- hiredis library (eg libhiredis-dev on Debian or Ubuntu)
+- [hiredis](https://github.com/redis/hiredis) library (eg [libhiredis-dev](https://packages.debian.org/sid/libhiredis-dev) on Debian or Ubuntu)
-- Rcpp
+- [Rcpp](https://github.com/RcppCore/Rcpp) for seamless R and C++ integration
+- [RApiSerialize](https://github.com/eddelbuettel/rapiserialize) for C-level serialization from the R API

 The package should install from source like any other R package provided the dependencies are met. `pkg-config` is used to find the hiredis headers and library.
+Rcpp can be install from CRAN or GitHub; RApiSerialize is currently only on GitHub.

 ## Getting Started